nacho-herrera/pyCocos/README.md

 #### Initialization

-Before using the library, you need to initialize it with a valid email, password, and reCAPTCHA token.
+Before using the library, you need to initialize it with a valid email and password.
 You can find the token using the browser dev-yTools.

 #### REST